NovaBACKUP Data Protection Blog

 Make sure that you accept the license agreement by selecting Accept on the next screen.

 You will need to select the features you want to install.
-You will only need to check Deployment Tools and the Windows Preinstallation Environment (Windows PE), and then click Install.
+You will only need to check Deployment Tools and the Windows Preinstallation Environment (Windows PE) and then click Install.
 Once it has completed, click Close and then close the browser.

 Go back to NovaBACKUP and click Next.
 Since the Assessment and Deployment Kit is now installed, you can go to the installed location.
 Just click Search and navigate to the location of the folder specified under Installed Location (example highlighted below).